vmware/harbor-boshrelease/README.md

 ### src
 Provide the utility script source code for the **common** package.

-### templates
+### manifests
 Provide deployment manifest templates and related manifest generation scripts.
-Currently, only manifest file for vCenter/vSphere.
+Currently, only provides manifest file for vSphere vCenter.
-* **deployment_vsphere.yml:** Deploy harbor with BOSH to vCenter/vSphere.
+* **deployment-vsphere.yml:** Deploy Harbor to vSphere vCenter.

 ### .final_builds
 References into the public blobstore for final jobs & packages (each referenced by one or more **releases**)